A - D

 Dr. Amit Gupta specializes in international security issues, the politics of globalization, Indian and Australian politics, media and politics, and popular culture and politics.

-Dr. Christopher Hemmer - Department of International Security Studies
+Dr. Christopher Hemmer - Dean of the Air War College

 Dr. Howard M. Hensel - Department of Strategy

 Dr. Howard M. Hensel is Professor of Politico-Military Affairs at the Air War College, having served as a Professor on the faculty since 1986.
 In addition to his teaching responsibilities, Hensel has most recently served as the Director of Strategy from 2006 to 2009; Academic Director of the Air War College's Electives Program from 1997 to 2001; and Director of Strategy from 1994 to 1995.
 He has also taught at the Monterey Institute of International Studies, the Naval Postgraduate School, the University of Virginia, and the Marine Command and Staff College.
 He received his B.A. degree in History from Texas A&M University in 1968, his M.A. in Foreign Affairs from the University of Virginia in 1971, and his PhD in Government from the University of Virginia in 1976.
 Hensel has authored and edited several books and articles, as well as served as the Editor of the Series on Justice, International Law and Global Security, as well as the Military Strategy and Operational Art Series for Ashgate Publishing Company.
 His areas of specialization include: international relations, comparative government, Russian and Soviet area studies, military history and strategy, political philosophy, and the law of armed conflict.